angeloSdP/COVID-19-outburst-Spain/02-Spain-Mortality-Data-Download.md

   filter(!is.na(grEdad)&año==2020) %>%
   ungroup()

 # Group data by month.
+As INE does not provide data by month, we can follow two
-We can follow two approximations: assign each week to the
+# approximations: assign number of deaths in a week to the month in which the
-# month in which there are more days, or made a simple interpolation of the daily
+# week has more days, or assign number of deaths to each month proportionally to
-# death number each week to assign the corresponding number of deaths to month
+# the number of days of each week into that month.

 # Approx 1: each week is assigned to the month in which there are more days:
 deaths2020A1 <- week2020Deaths %>%